MCBAP Certifications

 • 10 hours must be in Mentoring and Education

-• 10 hours must be in Recovery Processes and Wellness Planning
+• 10 hours must be in Recovery/Wellness Support

 • 6 hours must be in MCBAP- approved recovery clinical ethical behavior and decision making (may be included within the hours of Ethical Responsibility)